Topological Materials Discovery from Crystal Symmetry: Topological Semimetals

-Concurrently with the search for high-symmetry-point, essential 3D Dirac fermions, other teams focused on band-inversion 3D Dirac fermions.
-Unlike high-symmetry-point Dirac fermions, band-inversion 3D Dirac fermions are defined as fourfould degeneracies with linear dispersion in all three directions that form at the crossing points between two, twofold-degenerate bands that transform in different small coreps of a little group along a high-symmetry BZ line or plane.
-In band-inversion semimetals, unlike essential, high-symmetry-line or plane semimetals, the nodal points at $E_{F}$ are not required to be present in the minimal band connectivity, and are instead pairwise nucleated by band inversion.
-Searching for compounds in which the bulk bands were strongly inverted along axes of four- or six-fold rotation, researchers predicted band-inversion 3D Dirac semimetal phases in Cd$_3$As$_2$ [\icsdweb{609930}, SG 137 ($P4_{2}/nmc$)]~\cite{ZJDirac} and Na$_3$Bi [\icsdweb{26881}, SG 194 ($P6_{3}/mmc$)]~\cite{ZJDirac2}, which were concurrently confirmed in ARPES experiments~\cite{CavaDirac1,CavaDirac2,ZJDiracExp1,NaDirac}.
+Other researchers hunted for solid-state realizations of 3D Dirac fermions along a second, parallel research track focused on band inversion.
+Unlike high-symmetry-point Dirac fermions, band-inversion 3D Dirac fermions are defined as fourfold degeneracies with linear dispersion in all three directions that form at the crossing points between two, twofold-degenerate bands that transform in different small coreps of a little group along a high-symmetry BZ line or plane.
+In band-inversion semimetals, unlike in essential, high-symmetry-line or plane semimetals, the nodal points at $E_{F}$ are not required to be present in the minimal band connectivity, and are instead pairwise nucleated by band inversion.
+Searching for compounds in which the bulk bands were strongly inverted along axes of fourfold or sixfold rotation symmetry, researchers predicted band-inversion 3D Dirac semimetal phases in Cd$_3$As$_2$ [\icsdweb{609930}, SG 137 ($P4_{2}/nmc$)]~\cite{ZJDirac} and Na$_3$Bi [\icsdweb{26881}, SG 194 ($P6_{3}/mmc$)]~\cite{ZJDirac2}, which were concurrently confirmed in ARPES experiments~\cite{CavaDirac1,CavaDirac2,ZJDiracExp1,NaDirac}.
 Tilted (type-II) variants of band-inversion Dirac TSM phases have also been proposed in the VAl$_3$ [\icsdweb{167811}, SG 139 ($I4/mmm$)]~\cite{Type2Dirac1} and YPd$_2$Sn [\icsdweb{105699}, SG 225 ($Fm\bar{3}m$)]~\cite{Type2Dirac2} material families, and observed in PtTe$_2$ [\icsdweb{649753}, SG 164 ($P\bar{3}m1$)] through ARPES experiments~\cite{Type2DiracPtTe2ARPES}.